wbelk/shopify-simple-minify/README.md

 - Any `js` or `css` in `/assets` will be outputted with `.min.js` or `.min.css`, so be sure to change your references to include `.min`
 - Any source assets from `minify_modules/source_theme` already containing `.min` will not be minified again, only copied over to the root `./assets` directory if new or changed.
-- To rebuild all files, either delete the file `./.minify_changelog` which is generate on build, or delete the root Shopify directories.
+- To rebuild all files, either delete the file `./.minify_changelog` which is generated on build, or delete the root Shopify directories.
 If you need to prune old files, it's best to delete the root Shopify directories as this library does not track/handle deletions.

 ## Troubleshooting